Home > Facade > Shaping Glass Façades in Age of Parametric Design

 Doubly glazed Type 1 module consists of two layers of glass, each of which are made of three layers of glass, whereas type 2 module is a single glazed unit with two layers of glass laminated and formed together (Img 6 & 7).

 A chrome dot pattern was designed and printed on each glass module using the parametric algorithm to improve g value of the glass by 25%.
-Eventually, all glasses were coated with sun protection and heat insulation coatings to achieve sustainable glass facade.
+Eventually, all glasses were coated with sun protection and heat insulation coatings to achieve a sustainable glass facade.

 Finally, from the above article and case example, it is evident that glass facades in the age of parametric design has led to a new era of glass shapes and façade configurations.
 These façades can be more free form, performative, sustainable and collaborative from concept design stage.

 Further advancements in the glass façade arena portray an intriguing possibility of a complete automated file to factory digital production systems.
 These systems would enable architects to have more control in the production process, resulting in the increased creation of such free form glass facades.